Ego Boyo reveals how Kate Henshaw played a role written for a male actor

-Nigerian actress and producer, Ego Boyo has revealed how Kate Henshaw got the role written for a male actor.
+Ego Boyo has revealed how Kate Henshaw got a role written for a male actor and performed brilliantly at it.

 In an exclusive chat with Pulse, Boyo, the executive producer of ‘The Ghost and The House of Truth’ disclosed how Henshaw got the role of ‘Officer Stainless’ that was originally written for a male actor.